Laws & Policies

 The Shark Conservation Act allows for sustainably managed shark fisheries while eliminating the harmful practice of finning—a process of removing shark fins at sea and discarding the rest of the shark.
 The act requires that all sharks in the United States, with one exception, be brought to shore with their fins naturally attached.

-There are many NOAA and NOAA Fisheries policies that determine how we manage and study living marine resources.
+There are several policies that determine how we manage and study living marine resources.
 Policies are statements of and instructions for implementing high-level direction and positions that guide organizational decisions and actions.
-These written policies promote accountability and consistency in management and science practices and demonstrate our commitment to implementing identified priorities.
+These written policies promote accountability and consistency in management and science practices.
+They also demonstrate our commitment to implementing identified priorities.

 In the United States, marine aquaculture operates within one of the most comprehensive regulatory environments in the world.
-We play a central role in developing and implementing marine aquaculture policies and work to ensure that aquaculture complies with existing federal laws and regulations that we enforce under our marine stewardship mission.
+We play a central role in developing and implementing marine aquaculture policies.
+We work to ensure that aquaculture complies with existing federal laws and regulations that we enforce under our marine stewardship mission.

-Projects that are sited in U.S. waters must meet a suite of federal, state, and local regulations that ensure environmental protection, water quality, food safety, and protection of public health.
+Projects that are sited in U.S. waters must meet a suite of federal, state, and local regulations.
+These regulations ensure environmental protection, water quality, food safety, and protection of public health.
 Science and adaptive management inform NOAA policy, regulatory, and management decisions regarding aquaculture in marine waters.

-We are working with federal, state, and tribal partners on a variety of initiatives stemming from the 2011 aquaculture policies, the recent National Ocean Policy Implementation Plan, and its mandates under the Magnuson-Stevens Act and the National Aquaculture Act.
+We are working with federal, state, and tribal partners on a variety of initiatives.
+These initiatives stem from the 2011 aquaculture policies, the recent National Ocean Policy Implementation Plan and its mandates under the Magnuson-Stevens Act, and the National Aquaculture Act.

 Resilient, productive ocean fisheries are critical to our economy and way of life.
 Managing these fisheries over the long-term means taking into account more than just one species at a time.
 It requires a holistic, science-based approach that looks at the entire ecosystem.
 This approach is known as ecosystem-based fisheries management.